jfrog/jfrog-openshift/artifactory-openshift-demo/README.md

 # Synopsis:

 These scripts will help you set up a local Openshift cluster using **```oc cluster up```**.
-This is a single node cluster for dev purposes and doesnt have any persisitent volumes. **Please do not use this setup for any production use cases.**
+This is a single node cluster for trial purposes and does not have any persisitent volumes. **Please do not use this setup for any production use cases.**

 # Script Examples:

-Run the two scripts inside in the order mentioned below and the first script will set up an openshift cluster locally as a docker container on your local machine.
-The other script will install Postgres and Artifactory on Openshift.
+Run the two scripts inside in the order mentioned below, the first script will set up an openshift cluster as a docker container on your local machine.
+The other script will install Postgres and Artifactory on that Openshift cluster.

 # Pre-Reqs: